- (Photo: Invervarsity Press)

 Guinness: Why would they want atheist chaplains?
 They're almost mimicking religious believers there.
 The atheists I know don't want chaplains.

-CP: When we think about the loss of religious freedoms in the U.S. versus the loss of religious freedoms in other places around the globe, I find it difficult to think about those two together, because, being injured, imprisoned or killed for one's faith is so much more severe, than, for instance, being forced to buy a type of health insurance against one's religious beliefs.
+CP: When we think about the loss of religious freedoms in the U.S., versus the loss of religious freedoms in other places around the globe, I find it difficult to think about those two together, because, being injured, imprisoned or killed for one's faith is so much more severe, than, for instance, being forced to buy a type of health insurance against one's religious beliefs.
 Should we keep those separate, or think about and talk about them together?

 Guinness: There are a number of areas where Christians are in danger of not acting Christianly.
 One is the whole notion of phobia-ization.
 We have homophobes, we have Islamaphobes.
 Now certain Christians are saying we should talk about "Christaphobes" or "Christianaphobes."
 And that's terrible.

-Jesus called us to take up our cross and follow him.
+Jesus called us to take up our cross and follow Him.
 Christians should be broad-shouldered and expect to be attacked and not to try and resist it through dangerous modern notions like phobia-ization.

 But equally, we shouldn't for a moment think that the discrimination we are facing today is in any way tantamount to the persecution that people are facing in other parts of the world.
 I grew up in China.
 People are killed for their faith.
 So, Americans who are whining about persecution here have lost all sense of perspective.

 But, I would say, on the other hand, James Madison says it is always important to take alarm at the first assaults on our dignity.
 And there is in religious freedom a slippery slope.
-And the current administration, in its time, has done more to undermine religious freedom that probably any administration in American history.
+And the current administration, in its time, has done more to undermine religious freedom than probably any administration in American history.
 That is important.
 So, it is not what the Iranian Christians are facing, or the Chinese Christians.
 But, we have got to take notice and stand, not because we are suffering or anything like that, but because we are concerned about it.

 CP: I've been struck by how the Obama administration's rhetoric on religious freedom has been so different from its actions, if you look at the Georgetown speech Obama gave early in his administration.